aleksarad/algorithms-and-data-structures/recursion/notes.md

 * Outer and inner function, inner or helper is recursive.

 ## Pure Recursion Tips ##
-* For arrays, use methods like slice,
+* For arrays, use methods like slice, spread operator, and concat.